The Boy and the Flute

 They climbed a tree, very quietly to wait for the tapir.
 The boy only heard that sound, blowing softly among the leaves.

 After a while, the tapir really came.
-Arrow on the bow, string stretched, the tapir almost in the belly, the boy stops everything:
+Arrow on the bow, string cad , the tapir almost in the crop, the boy for everything:

 – Listen, father!
 How beautiful!
 That's flute noise!